Employing a 13 to 16-year-old

 It is the responsibility of the employer to apply for a permit, which is issued free of charge.
 The permit must be obtained within 7 days of the child starting employment.

-Nottinghamshire County Council have a Code of Practice Policy in place that all employers must sign up to if they are employing 13-16 years this is to support a common approach across the area in the employment of children in Nottinghamshire.
+The council has a Code of Practice Policy in place that all employers must sign up to if they are employing 13-16 years.
+This is to support a common approach across the area in the employment of children in Nottinghamshire.

 Limitations on working hours